LCD and Viewfinder

 RX100 IV also a high speed mode where it captures videos at 960 fps for ultra slow motion videos.
 RX100 IV has a built-in Stereo microphone and a Mono speaker.

 Sony RX100 IV doesn't have any connections for external microphones and headphones.
 If you need a Large Sensor Compact camera with external microphone connectivity, consider Fujifilm X100F or Fujifilm X100T in a similar price range.

 Sony RX100 IV features built-in wireless (Wi-Fi) connectivity ( 802.11b/g/n with NFC) which lets you transfer your photos directly to compatible devices without any physical connection.
 With its NFC feature, RX100 IV can communicate with devices such as smartphones which are also equipped with this technology by simply touching each other.One other feature that we like is the ability to use our smartphone as a remote to control our RX100 IV.
 You can change camera settings, release shutter, view LCD screen and tranfer files using remote control app.

 You can connect RX100 IV to compatible devices via its HDMI port or USB 2.0 (480 Mbit/sec) port.

-Battery Sony RX100 IV is powered by NP-BX1 battery which provides a shooting life of 280 according to CIPA standards.
+Battery Sony RX100 IV is powered by battery which provides a shooting life of 280 according to CIPA standards.